GPlates/GPlates/src/pygplates/conda/README.txt

   ImportError: libGL.so.1: cannot open shared object file: No such file or directory
 - https://conda-forge.org/docs/maintainer/maintainer_faq.html#mfaq-libgl-so-1
 - https://conda-forge.org/docs/maintainer/knowledge_base.html#libgl

+Building against NumPy (need to use 'pin_compatible' when using NumPy C API) - https://conda-forge.org/docs/maintainer/knowledge_base.html#building-against-numpy

+Conda-forge transfers globally pinned versions to a feedstock (eg, transferring NumPy versions) - https://conda-forge.org/docs/maintainer/pinning_deps.html#globally-pinned-packages

+Python 3.10 is not compatible with NumPy 1.16 according to https://github.com/conda/conda-build/commit/daeda52d75323f92af29fb91002b1f683c5606ab, which says:
+  "Python 3.10 and numpy 1.16 are not compatible so to move forward with supporting Python 3.10 and soon 3.11 we will need to also bump up the default numpy variant."
+Note that they bumped it up to 1.21 in conda-build, but that was only in December 2022 (3 months ago), so hasn’t made it into the current version (3.23.3) of conda-build.

 Avoid overlinking errors.
 Eg, on Windows we need 'mpir' instead of 'gmp'.
 It's used by CGAL but we apparently link directly to it (probably since CGAL is now a header-only library).
   ERROR (pygplates,Lib/site-packages/pygplates/pygplates.pyd): Needed DSO Library/bin/mpir.dll found in ['mpir']